 1) are a mostly, upbeat, positive, curious person and to you a relationship means two people supporting each other, standing by each other and taking on the world...

-2) want a guy who would never in a million years wear one of those "this is what a feminist looks like tshirts" but who WILL walk on the curbside when he's walking with you...
+2) want a guy who will walk on the curbside when he's walking with you...

 3) think the idea of going to a community college to see chamber music or to go to an art opening sound MUCH better than going to a club...

 4) Are not super in to eating vegetarian/vegan.
 I don't mean any offense -- some of my best friends are vegetarian/vegan, it's just that I love grilling steak ...

 1) exchanging a few emails without it turning into a pen pal type thing; then, if that goes well,

 2) talking on the phone/texting; then, if that goes well,